 When the asylum seeker is not staying in the reception place given to him or her or when the material reception conditions are reduced or withdrawn as a sanction measure, the right to medical aid will not be affected, although accessing medical care can be difficult in practice.
 Asylum seekers who are not staying in a reception structure (by choice or following a sanction) have to ask for a promise of repayment (requisitorium) before going to a doctor.
 This can be a very time-consuming process.
 When the workload is high, it can take up to a few weeks before the medical service of Fedasil answers.

-Once the asylum application has been refused and the reception rights have come to an end, the person concerned will only be entitled to emergency medical assistance, for which he or she must refer to the local PCSW.
+Once the asylum application has been refused and the reception rights have ended, the person concerned will only be entitled to emergency medical assistance, for which he or she must refer to the local PCSW.

 Fedasil refunds the costs of all necessary psychological assistance for asylum seekers who fall under their responsibility, although these costs are not on the RIZIV/INAMI list.
 As stated above, medical care in LRI is reimbursed by another fund than the other reception facilities.
 This generates disparities with regard to access to private psychologists.